pkardas/notes/books/speech-and-language-processing.md

 TF-IDF / BM25 have conceptual flaw - they work only if there is exact overlap of words between the query and document - vocabulary mismatch problem.
 Solution to this is to use synonymy - instead of using word-count, use embeddings.
 Modern methods use encoders like BERT.

+The goal of IR-based QA (open domain QA) is to answer a user's question by finding short text segments from the web or some document collection.

+Datasets:

+- SQuAD - Stanford Question Answering Dataset - contains passages form Wikipedia and associated questions.

+- HotpotQA - is the dataset that was created by showing crowd workers multiple context documents and asked to come up with questions that require reasoning about all the documents.

+- TriviaQA - questions written by trivia enthusiasts, question-answer-evidence triples
+- The Natural Questions - real anonymised queries to the Google search engine, annotators were presented a query along with Wikipedia page from the top 5 results
+- TyDi QA - questions from diverse languages

+Entity linking - the task of associating a mention in text with the representation of some real-word entity in an ontology (eg. Wikipedia).

+Knowledge-based question answering - idea of answering a question by mapping it to a query over a structured database.

+RDF triples - a tuple of 3 elements: subject, predicate and object, eg. (Ada Lovelace, birth-year, 1815).
+This can be used to perform queries: "When was Ada Lovelace born?" - birth-year(Ada Lovelace, ?).

+Second kind uses a semantic parser to map the question to a structured program to produce an answer.

+Another alternative is to query a pretrained model, forcing model to answer a question solely from information stored in its parameters.

+T5 is an encoder-decorer architecture, in pretraining it learns to fill in masked spans of task by generating missing spans in the decoder.
+It is then fine tuned on QA datasets, given the question without adding any additional context or passages.

+Watson DeepQA - system from IBM that won the Jeopardy - main stages - Question processing, Candidate Answer Generation, Candidate Answer Scoring, Answer Merging and Confidence Scoring.

+MRR - mean reciprocal rank - a common evaluation metric for factoid question answering

 ## Chapter 24: Chatbots & Dialogue Systems

 ## Chapter 25: Phonetics